-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like United Accounts, Inc. for millions of clients nationwide.
+The most effective way to deal with this is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like United Accounts, Inc. on behalf of their clients.

 Will United Accounts, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with United Accounts, Inc. again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with United Accounts, Inc. again.

 United Accounts, Inc. Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with United Accounts, Inc.

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a collection agency from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular: